Assigning scopes, principals, roles and grants

 Scopes

 In Boundary, scopes help in structuring and managing principals.
 They provide a framework for organizing resources and permissions that enables effective identity and access management.
-Scopes are structured hierarchically, with three main levels:
+There are three hierarchical levels of scopes.

 - Global - the highest-level scope of Boundary where administrators configure and manage Boundary for the entire company.

-- Organization - organization scopes are contained in the global scope and are typically used to represent business units, organizations, or departments.
-Organization scopes can also be used to contain multiple production-level auth methods in separate scopes.
+- Organization - The global scope contains organization scopes and are typically used to represent business units, organizations, or departments.
+Use organization scopes to also contain multiple production-level auth methods in separate scopes.

-- Project - project scopes are contained in Organization scopes and be used to separate different business workflows.
-For example, projects can be used to represent different teams, products, or environments.
+- Project - Organization scopes contain project scopes.
+Use these to separate different business workflows.
+For example, represent different teams, products, or environments with projects.

 Assigning principals

-In Boundary, principals refer to entities that can be assigned roles and granted permissions.
+In Boundary, assign entities roles and grant them permissions, and then refer to these with principals.
 The main types of principals in Boundary are:

 - Users: These are individual accounts representing human users or machines.
-Users can be associated with one or more accounts via authentication methods.
+Associate users with one or more accounts via authentication methods.

 - Groups: These are collections of users.
 A group can include multiple users, allowing for easier management of permissions by assigning roles to the group rather than individual users.

-- Managed Groups: Managed groups are typically used in conjunction with identity providers like LDAP or OIDC, where membership is determined based on authentication attributes.
+- Managed Groups: Managed groups are typically used in conjunction with identity providers like LDAP or OIDC, which determines membership based on authentication attributes.

-These principals can be assigned to roles, which define the permissions they have within Boundary.
-Each principal is identified by a unique ID, which is used when assigning them to roles.
+Assign these principals to roles, which define the permissions they have within Boundary.
+A unique ID identifies each principal, and this ID used to assign principals to roles.

 Assigning roles to managed groups